doncandela/mgah/mgah.md

   $ mpirun -n <n> apptainer exec <container>.sif python <pyscricpt>.py...
   ```

-  is used to run `<n>` copies of the container image `<container>.sif`, each of which runs `python`.
-As `.sif` files are one or more GB in size, it might be thought this would require a lot of memory when the number `<n>` of MPI ranks is large but this is found not be true, see [below](#dem21-container).
-I believe this is because the file systems in Apptainer containers are read-only, which allows multiple containers on the same PC to share one copy of the container image.
+  is used to run `<n>` copies of the container image `<container>.sif`, each of which runs `python <pyscript>.py`.
+As `.sif` files are one or more GB in size, it might be thought this would require a lot of memory when the number of MPI ranks`<n>` is large but this is found not be true, see [below](#dem21-container).
+I believe this is because the Apptainer container images including their internal file systems are read-only, which allows multiple containers on the same PC to share one copy of the container image.

 - Make a definition file **`m4p.def`** with the following contents.
-The `%post` commands in this file are similar to those shown above to [install OpenMPI on a PC](#install-openmpi):
+The `%post` commands in this file are similar to those shown above to [install OpenMPI on a PC](#install-openmpi-pc):

   ```
   Bootstrap: docker